rdheerajp/rdheerajp.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-### Hello!
+**Hello!**

-Call me Raghavendra Dheeraj or call me curious!
+Call me Raghavendra Dheeraj, or call me curious!

-I am a engineer-turned-researcher, working in the intersection of mathematics, physics, and computer science.
-My primary work involves developing quantum-inspired algorithms.
+I am an engineer-turned-researcher, working in the intersection of mathematics, physics, and computer science.
+My primary focus is on developing quantum-inspired algorithms.

-Here, you will find a blend of my work and my thoughts.
-I attribute value to neither of them.
+In this space, you will discover a blend of my work and personal reflections.
+Each piece shows my thoughts and experiences.
+I do not see them as having special value;
+instead, they are a record of my journey.

->
+> "veritas-vincit."
-*"Life is a line, not just a segment."*